Classification of nilpotent associative algebras of small dimension: The classification method

-We conclude that any algebra with a nontrivial multiplication kernel can be obtained as a central extension of a algebra of smaller dimension.
+We conclude that any algebra with a nontrivial annihilator can be obtained as a central extension of a algebra of smaller dimension.
 So in particular, all nilpotent algebras can be constructed this way.